It is the spirit who gives life. The flesh profits nothing. The words that I speak to you are spirit, and are life. John 6:63

 11 because they rebelled against the words of God,

-and condemned the counsel of the Most High.
+and rebelled against the counsel of the Most High.

 12 Therefore he brought down their heart with labor.